capripot/omnigrid/README.md

 	...
 	]

-Automatically defining an normal html table and data attributes
+Automatically defining an normal html table and data attributes (not working on IE)

 These options are also available and all are optional :